Backup4all, your data bodyguard

-Once Backup2 Portable is installed you can define your backup job using the backup wizard (simply click on the main Backup button and follow the steps).
+Once Backup4all Portable is installed you can define your backup job using the backup wizard (simply click on the main Backup button and follow the steps).
 You can backup your data to an USB/Firewire device or to a removable drive such as an USB stick.
-The practical use of Backup2 Portable is the portability offered.
+The practical use of Backup4all Portable is the portability offered.

-There are external hard drives that beside the USB technology use also FireWire as a connection port.
+Some external hard drives use also FireWire as a connection port.
 On one side FireWire hard drives tend to have increased speed over USB, but on the other side USB ports are more common on computers.

-- Make sure your drive is formatted.
+Next, you have to make sure the drive is formatted.
 If you have just purchased the drive and didn’t use it yet, you might have to format it (only if you didn’t use it before, since formatting will erase everything from it).
-Formatting the USB drive in Windows XP:
+Here's a quick guide to do so:

 - Under Computer Management click Disk Management then check the right-bottom window (scrolling down if necessary)